Dicranella (plant)

 Dicranella is a genus of moss belonging to the family Dicranaceae.
 The genus was first described by Karl Müller.
 It has a cosmopolitan distribution.

 Dicranella heteromalla is found to have a satisfactory holotype.
-Dicranella heteromalla possesses an structured designed to endure acidic environments.
+Dicranella heteromalla possesses a structure designed to endure acidic environments.
 In addition, it has multipurpose systems that allow a satisfactory adaption.
 For example, the wild rhizoid system of D. heteromalla forms a dense, matted network of filaments of different diameters, which evidences that its major role is solute uptake rather than anchorage.